bokkypoobah/PolymathCoreContractsAudit/audit/code-review/modules/STO/ISTO.md

     uint256 public endTime;

     /**
-     * @dev use to verify the investment, whether the investor provide the allowance to the STO or not.
+     * @notice use to verify the investment, whether the investor provide the allowance to the STO or not.
      * @param _beneficiary Ethereum address of the beneficiary, who wants to buy the st-20
      * @param _fundsAmount Amount invested by the beneficiary */